 - 3 lbs butternut squash peeled, seeded and cut into 1 inch pieces

 - Kosher salt and fresh ground black pepper

-- 2 tbsp unsalted butter
+- 2 tbsp unsalted butter or olive oil

 - 2 cloves garlic minced

-- 1 tbsp fresh ginger minced
+- 1 tbsp ginger fresh, minced

 - 6 cups chicken stock or vegetable stock